hruzinator/CryptoCurrency/README.md

 # Ledger
 A ledger _implements_ a block chain.
 It is in charge of creating "tranasactions", and it should only create transactions once the sender signs off on the transaction.
 It maintains a list of signed transactions until the list is large enough to create a block for the blockchain.
 The ledger also has load and save a ledger to a file with the .bc extension (BlockChain).

-A ledger is made up of multiple tranasactions.
-The transactions have the following format for their data:
+A ledger is made up of multiple entries.
+Entries can be of type Transaction or BlockReward.
+The entries have the following format for their data:
+1. Transaction Types
+ * type - Field should be set to _transaction_
  * sender - The ID number of the sender
  * reciever - The ID number of the reciever
  * amount - the amount to be transferred
  * senderSig - Signature from the sender
  * senderPubKey - Sender's public key, for validating the signature
+ 2. Block Reward Types
+ * type - Field should be set to _reward_
+ * reciever - UID of the recipient
+ * amount - the amount of block reward

 Ledger.py implements the following API: